-- 3.44 The Draft Bill placed general duties on the Commission, stakeholder responses to the Draft Bill consultation highlighted the need for the Bill to provide a clear statement of the strategic direction of the Commission and its reasons for existing.
-To deliver this, the general duties have been expanded into nine strategic duties. - 3.45 These strategic duties, as set out below, are intended to frame the strategic direction and focus of the Commission and support the delivery of its functions, providing clarity as to its purpose and overarching remit.
+- 3.37 Given the breadth of the Commission's remit, and the policy intent for the Commission to be able to deal with all post-16 education as a single (albeit wide ranging) sector, the Bill sets out eleven strategic duties under which the Commission is required to exercise its functions. - 3.38 These strategic duties, as set out below (figure 2), are intended to frame the strategic direction and focus of the Commission and support the delivery of its functions, providing clarity as to its purpose and overarching remit.

-- 3.46 In combination, they are intended to form a cohesive suite of duties to inform the strategic vision the Commission will be enabled and equipped to deliver.
-These duties, in conjunction with the Welsh Ministers' statement of priorities, will outline the core matters the Commission must consider and take in account when exercising its functions. - 3.47 By including these duties on the Bill, the Welsh Government is providing a consistent set of principles under which the Commission will operate. - 3.48 This revised approach reflects more closely the purpose of the wider reforms and is intended to support the Commission's long term planning and organisation, whilst not diminishing the importance of the Welsh Ministers' statement of priorities.
+- 3.39 In combination, they are intended to form a cohesive suite of duties to inform the strategic vision the Commission will be enabled and equipped to deliver.
+These duties, in conjunction with the Welsh Ministers' statement of priorities, will outline the core matters the Commission must consider and take in account when exercising its functions. - 3.40 By including these duties on the Bill, the Welsh Government is providing a consistent set of principles under which the Commission will operate. - 3.41 This revised approach reflects more closely the purpose of the wider reforms and is intended to support the Commission's long term planning and organisation, whilst not diminishing the importance of the Welsh Ministers' statement of priorities.